Education Abroad for Anthropology Majors

 The cost of education abroad can be close to the cost of learning on campus.
 Your financial aid can be directed towards program costs.
 If you do not already receive UC financial aid, you may qualify for aid while on UCEAP.

-The Department of Anthropology also has undergraduate research scholarships that may be used to finance education abroad.
+The Department of Anthropology also has undergraduate research scholarships that may be used to finance an education abroad.
 Learn more.

 Where should I go?